Aantrreksh/sql-query/hive_metastore.md

 | eu-de | thrift://catalog.eu-de.dataengine.cloud.ibm.com:9083 |
 | in-che | thrift://catalog.in-che.dataengine.cloud.ibm.com:9083 |

-### Usage within {{site.data.keyword.dsx}} notebooks
+### Usage within {{site.data.keyword.DSX}} notebooks
 {: #usage_watson_notebooks}

-The required JAR/Wheel files are not available in the Spark environment used by {{site.data.keyword.dsx_full}}.
+The required JAR/Wheel files are not available in the Spark environment used by {{site.data.keyword.DSX_full}}.
 Therefore, transfer them into the existing Spark environment first.

 Use the following cell to transfer the files: